 - 2 tablespoon vegetable oil

 - 2 tablespoon butter

-- lemon juice - 3 tbsp, fresh squeezed
+- 3 tablespoon lemon juice - fresh squeezed

 - Mix the flour, salt, pepper and oregano together in a shallow bowl, then thoroughly coat the chicken pieces in it.